8 Reasons To Explore The Great Outdoors

 Being in nature is natural to all humans; it’s so natural that humans made the word natural off of nature.
 Staying indoors is not so natural, at least staying indoors for prolonged periods without interaction with the actual sun.
 And our bodies don’t really like not having the sun or fresh air, among other things.
 But it does like nature, which is known because there are known benefits to go outside and exploring.

 To start with science, cortisol is a hormone found in the brain that is correlated to stress.
 So the more stressed you are, the more cortisol you have, so logically, less cortisol equals less stress.
 And you can get less cortisol by going into nature, exploring, being relaxed, and enjoying nature because the forest is not stressful compared to your job or everyday life.

 Being less stressed can open many doors for you; being less stressed means that you are overall more patient and therefore have more time to think about decisions and think things through; it’ll make you more appreciative as you pause for a second rather than walking past all there is to see.

 Increase Mental Energy

-As mentioned, having less stress is overall better for your body because it wears down your mental state.
+As mentioned, having less stress is better for your body because it wears down your mental state.
 But going into nature relieves stress while also rejuvenating your mental state, giving you more mental energy.
-Heal yourself by taking a waltz into nature, which will allow you to think more clearly and carry on easier.
+So heal yourself by taking a waltz into nature, which will allow you to think more clearly and carry on easier.

 If you’re like most people, you can sometimes be overwhelmed or bored with the same old sights, the same old town or city, which is tiring, and you only become gradually more tired.
 This is why taking a trip to spend time in nature is a good thing because it will allow you to relax fully, which will enable you to be happier in the long term.